timescale/docs/promscale/send-data/zipkin.md

 # Send Zipkin traces to Promscale
 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces.
-To ingest Zipkin traces to Promscale you should use the OpenTelemetry collector.
-OpenTelemetry collector converts the Zipkin traces into OpenTelemetry traces.
+To ingest Zipkin traces to Promscale, use the OpenTelemetry Collector.
+OpenTelemetry Collector converts the Zipkin traces to OpenTelemetry traces.

 # Send data using the OpenTelemetry Collector
 You can configure OpenTelemetry Collector to forward Zipkin traces to Promscale using [Zipkin receiver][zipkin-receiver] and OpenTelemetry exporter.

+Here's an example configuration file for OpenTelemetry Collector to forward traces to Promscale after batch processing the data.

 ```yaml
 receivers: